 For more information including open site and cabin information visit our weekend camping section.

-Parent and Pal Family Weekend Camp is designed for spending one-on-one quality time with your son.
-It is the perfect 24-hour program for new or experienced campers.
+This is the perfect 24-hour family camping program for new or experienced campers.
 All you have to do pretty much is show up - we take it from there.
-Fees are only $50 per participant.

 Dan Beard, one of the founding fathers of Scouting, has left a remnant of his past in Northeastern Pennsylvania.
 The Dan Beard Outdoor School for Boys was located on the premises of what is now the Woodloch Pines Resort.
 It has been donated by the Kiesendahl Family to the Northeastern Pennsylvania Council, Boy Scouts of America to be erected at Goose Pond Scout Reservation.
 The school’s Headquarters cabin has been dismantled and is now in storage in Scranton.